Blog

 LOCH TROOL

 Probably not a hidden gem?
 That said Loch Trool near the village of Glentrool is perhaps overlooked by many photographers.
-It has so much to offer in one small area with wild woodland many burns (scots for rivers streams) waterfalls a plenty and lets not forget the Loch itself.
+It has so much to offer in one small area with wild woodland many burns (scots for river streams) waterfalls a plenty and let's not forget the Loch itself.
 The main purpose of this trip was to photograph the Buchan Burn.

 Thanks for looking.